smartbitcoin/arc_plot/README.md

 ```
 sudo mount /dev/nbd0 /your_plotting_ramdisk_path
 ```
-add permission to this need ram disk
+add permission to this ram disk
 ```
 sudo chown -R your_id /your_plotting_ramdisk_path
 ```